 This 1883 Victorian House was restored to its former glory by volunteers in 1992 as an economic development project by the City of Emmetsburg.
 It is now furnished as it might have been in 1883, with many items from the Palo Alto County Historical Society.
 The Victorian House is open by appointment only for tours.

 The Vince Kunz Collection includes displays of early hand tools, household items, and early machinery.
 The exhibit also includes a complete early butcher shop replica.
 Tours are available by appointment only.

 The Wild Rose Casino & Resort in Emmetsburg is one of the premier gaming facilities in the Midwest, where visitors come for a good time.
+While visitors who are new to gambling might want to brush up their skills on an online casino and maybe visit Times of Malta (visit site) for some tips, this casino is fun for novices and experienced gamblers alike.
 The 16,800 square foot casino boasts 550 state-of-the-art slot machines with ticket in/ticket out technology and 17 exciting table games.
 The casino and resort offers a wide range of entertainment throughout the year, including popular entertainers and performers.

 Sunday – Thursday | 8:00 am – 2:00 am

 Fridays & Saturdays | 24 hours